PacMed Recognized as Top Healthcare Provider, Puget Sound

 The annual Community Checkup report measures the quality of care provided by Puget Sound medical groups and clinics in an effort to improve healthcare quality and affordability in the region.
 At the medical group level, 21 measures are reported, including routine quality checks for diabetes care (which consists of cholesterol testing, blood sugar testing, eye exams and kidney disease screening); the use of appropriate medication to control asthma; the fill rate of generic drugs for treatment of attention deficit hyperactivity disorder; and prevention measures including screening for breast cancer, cervical cancer and Chlamydia, to name a few.
 Each measure must have 160 patients in that specific category to be publicly reported.

-For each publically reported measure, healthcare providers are rated as above, at or below the regional average.
+For each publicly reported measure, healthcare providers are rated as above, at or below the regional average.
 Of the 16 measures on which PacMed was evaluated, seven measures were “above the regional average” and nine were “at regional average.”
 PacMed did not receive any measurements in the “below regional average” category.

 “At PacMed, we hold ourselves to a high standard, and we want to change the way healthcare is organized, delivered and paid for in order to help our communities live healthier lives,” said PacMed's CEO.
 “The results of this year’s Community Checkup once again demonstrate PacMed’s commitment to working closely with our patients to manage their healthcare responsibly.
 We are again honored to be recognized for our efforts by the Washington Health Alliance.”